64: 0104 (Starting Roster 1) | 0508 (Starting Roster 2) | 0912 (Unlockable Fighters)

 - For Brawl: Have him join you in The Subspace Emissarynote , beat Boss Battles with either Fox or Falco, or fight in 450 brawls.

-- For Ultimate: Play Vs. Mode for 8 hours and 20 minutes, beat Classic Mode with Fox or anyone in his unlock tree seven times, or find and defeat him in World of Light.
+- For Ultimate: Have a Cumulative Wait Time of 8 hours and 20 minutes, beat Classic Mode with Fox or anyone in his unlock tree seven times, or find and defeat him in World of Light.

 - Ship Tease: